Exam Hall

 You’re only allowed to leave the exam room during an exam if you’re accompanied by an exam supervisor, for example if you need to go to the restroom.
 All communication during the exam must go through the exam supervisors, and you need to your hand to speak with an exam supervisor.

-You should also be aware that for the first hour of an exam, you’re not allowed to leave an exam room without permission from the exam supervisors.
+You should also be aware that for the first hour of an exam, you’re not allowed to leave an exam room.

 What should I do if I lose my student ID card before my exam?